Polygon (MATIC) wallet

 Polygon wallet

-Polygon is an abstracted transaction layer that sits on top of the Ethereum ecosystem.
-Polygon sets out to tackle Ethereum's shortcomings like improving transaction processing speed and in turn reducing fees.
+Polygon is an abstracted transaction layer that sits on the Ethereum ecosystem.
+Polygon sets out to tackle Ethereum's shortcomings, like improving transaction processing speed and reducing fees.
 All in all, this frees up connections and makes the whole ecosystem run faster!

 Polygon's History: From Necessity Comes Invention